chingu-voyages/voyage-project-resourcehelper/README.md

     * [ ] A _search input form_ to allow the user to select any combination of tags and specify search terms used to select items. tags and search terms may be used by themselves or in combination with one another to filter the results.
     * [ ] A scrollable _search results area_ containing the search results.
-    * [ ] A _chat icon_ that will display a popup when clicked to allow the user to ask for help from the AI agent you build into the app.
+    * [ ] Optionally, a _chat icon_ that will display a popup when clicked to allow the user to ask for help from the AI agent you build into the app.

     ![Page Wireframe](./assets/Page_Wireframe.png)